 We also welcome books of local interest and country life.

-Small quantities of donated books may be brought in to the Friends’ Bookshop, but please email the Webmaster if you would like to make a larger donation, as we may be able to give you some assistance.
+Small quantities of donated books may be brought in to the Friends’ Bookshop, but please telephone Bill and Sue Rhodes on 01362 697053 if you would like to make a larger donation or for any queries regarding volunteering.

 Thanks to all those who have helped the Bookshop either by volunteering, donating or purchasing books, we look forward to your continuing support.